-- Either by using manually or shortcut keys, check mark can only be inserted into one cell at a time.
+- Either by using manual or shortcut keys, check marks can only be inserted into one cell at a time.

-- You can also apply the check mark shortcut first and then can change the “Font” style.
+- You can also apply the check mark shortcut first and then change the Font style.

 - If you want to insert the check mark symbol in other cells, just copy and paste and it will get pasted.